knot-system/knot-daemon/README.md

 Your server needs to run at least PHP 8.0 or later.

 Copy all the files into a directory on your webserver, then open the url to this path in a webbrowser.
+Follow the installation instructions.

 This will create a `config.php` in the root folder that will hold the configuration of your system, as well as a `content/` folder where all the feeds you follow live.
 These two items, the `config.php` and `content/` folder, are unique to your website and very important - keep a backup around, if you want to make sure to not lose anything.